North Macedonia at the 2020 Summer Olympics

 North Macedonia competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's seventh consecutive appearance at the Summer Olympics and the first under the country's new name.
+North Macedonia won their first ever silver medal, won by Dejan Georgievski in the Men's +80 kg event in Taekwondo, with the nation having previously only received a bronze medal.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

-North Macedonia received a universality slot from the World Athletics to send a male track and field athlete to the Olympics.
+North Macedonia received a universality slot from the World Athletics to send a male track athlete.